-Situations- As per NDRMF mandate, these relate to natural disaster risk related emergencies at the provincial, district, Tehsil levels.
+Situations- As per the NDRMF mandate, these relate to natural disaster risk-related emergencies at the provincial, district, Tehsil levels.

 |1.2 Disaster Risk Management Plans prepared and operationalized at national, provincial and district levels||1.2a: Number of Urban Disaster Management Plans formulated||Number of Plans- These are the number of Disaster Management Plans developed/formulated for urban municipalities.

 Disasters Management Plans- These are plans that identify hazard-prone areas (Urban districts/municipalities), vulnerabilities, resources available, strategies for risk reduction, evacuation sites and routes, necessary response activities and responsibilities of various stakeholders for disaster preparedness and response.
 Effective plans also consider and identify securing resources; e.g., stockpiling supplies and earmarking funds (NDMP, 2012).

 |1.2b Number of Disaster Management Plans implemented||This indicator measures the number of Urban Disaster Management Plans formulated (as reported against indicator 1.2a) that are actually implemented in Urban municipalities by relevant organizations.|